liferay/liferay-docs/develop/tutorials/articles/107-service-builder/02-defining-an-object-relational-map-with-service-builder.markdown

 to enable remote access to your application's services, you should set both local service and remote service to `true`.

-+$$$

-**Tip:** Suppose you have an existing DAO service for an entity built using some other framework such as JPA.
-You can set local service to `false` and remote service to `true` so that the methods of your remote `-Impl` class can call the methods of your existing DAO.
-This enables your entity to integrate with Liferay's permission-checking system and provides access to the web service APIs generated by Service Builder.
-This is a very handy, quite powerful, and often used feature of Liferay.
+| **Tip:** Suppose you have an existing DAO service for an entity built using some
+| other framework such as JPA.
+You can set local service to `false` and remote
+| service to `true` so that the methods of your remote `-Impl` class can call the

-$$$
+| methods of your existing DAO.
+This enables your entity to integrate with
+| Liferay's permission-checking system and provides access to the web service APIs
+| generated by Service Builder.
+This is a very handy, quite powerful, and often
+| used feature of Liferay.

 Now that you've seen how to create the Event and Location entities, you'll learn how to describe their attributes using entity *columns*.

-## Defining the Columns (Attributes) for Each Service Entity [](id=defining-the-columns-attributes-for-each-service-entity)
+## Defining the Columns (Attributes) for Each Service Entity

 Each entity is described by its columns, which represent an entity's attributes.
 These attributes map on the one side to fields in a table and on the other side